wp-plugins/bepro-listings/readme.txt

 * Informational - Tourism, points of interest, and other details best shown via map
 * User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 * Image website - Artists are using the new features to show just images in listing results.
-* Video Listings - You can setup the plugin to feature videos only (uploaded and linked)
+* Video Listings - You can setup the plugin to feature videos only (uploaded and/or linked)
 * Document Gallery - Showcase multiple file types and have them show up in listings
 * Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations
+* Geotag - Add location information to, documents, images, videos, etc.

 = KEY FEATURES =
 We are constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon)